The Scheduling page provides a calendar view of all driver shifts, helping you plan driver availability and manage daily operations more effectively.

 Why the Scheduling Page Matters

-Adjust shifts proactively as operational needs change
+Adjust shifts as operational requirements change

 Calendar Layout

-The Scheduling page displays shifts in a monthly calendar view, where each result page represents one full month.
+The Scheduling page displays shifts in a monthly calendar view, where each result page represents one month.

 In this view: